KamaranL/road-api/README.md

 A super-simple, backend application built on Node.js with the Express framework that returns Active Directory objects and attributes.
 This application relies heavily on the [activedirectory2](https://www.npmjs.com/package/activedirectory2) package.

+## Installation

+1. Clone repository to desired location.

+  * if using

 ## Configuration

 The following variables in the .env file are required to connect to your domain.